 Vivo V19 did exceptionally well in night photography as well especially in the presence of ambient light.
-All three modes including standard, HDR and night mode show almost similar results.
-If you look at the following images, you can see that the images taken with HDR mode and the night mode show almost the same details, colors and contrast.
+All three modes including standard, HDR, and night mode show almost similar results.
+If you look at the following images, you can see that the images taken with HDR mode and the night mode show almost the same details, colors, and contrast.

-We also noticed that in few instances the HDR mode produced softer and less detailed images at night.
+We also noticed that in a few instances the HDR mode produced softer and less detailed images at night.
 So, if you are taking images in low-lit areas, using night mode will be your safest bet to get a good picture.

 Vivo V series has never disappointed us in the selfie department and Vivo V19 is no exception.
-The phone allowed us to take nicely exposed images at night even in the low-lit and dark areas, quite unlike the selfies produced by many new phones at the night time.
+The phone allowed us to take nicely exposed images at night even in the low-lit and dark areas, quite unlike the selfies produced by many new phones at night time.

-The 32MP front camera uses the screen flash to light up the scenario and can do a good job both in indoors and outdoors.
+The 32MP front camera uses the screen flash to light up the scenario and can do a good job both indoors and outdoors.
 The camera’s noise suppression mechanism is very good and we do not see an annoying amount of noise even in the dark areas.

 The default selfie mode comes with some preset beauty enhancement tools which can be further customized in the beauty mode which can tweak even the shape of the face as well as the body.
 It won’t be wrong to say that Vivo V19 can serve as a digital makeover tool for portrait and selfie lovers.